 He passed the test making a light but juicy concoction with Old Tim Gin, St. Germain Elderflower Liqueur, and Leopold Brothers Absinthe.
 Nicely done.

-Hope you enjoy the video.
 Big thanks to Ryan and Euclid Hall for letting me drink their expensive beer and liquor before noon on a Sunday.
 If you’re ever in Denver, swing by and check it out.

 Lead marketer, brewer, dad, and husband.
 Pretty much an all-round awesome guy.